OpenUnison/helm-charts/openunison-k8s-login-activedirectory/README.md

 ## First Login

 To login, open your browser and go to the host you specified for `network.openunison_host` in your `values.yaml`.
 For instance if `network.openunison_host` is `k8sou.tremolo.lan` then navigate to https://k8sou.tremolo.lan.
 You'll be prompted for your Active Directory username and password.
 Once authenticated you'll be able login to the portal and generate your `.kube/config` from the Tokens screen.

+## CLI Login

+You can bypass manually launching a browser with the `oulogin` kubectl plugin - https://github.com/TremoloSecurity/kubectl-login.
+This plugin will launch a browser for you, authenticate you then configure your kubectl configuration without any pre-configuration on your clients.

 ## Authorizing Access via RBAC